Meet the Leadership Team

 (photo & bio coming soon)

-Dr. Jennifer Weuve is an Associate Professor in the Department of Epidemiology at the Boston University School of Public Health.
+Dr. Jennifer Weuve is a Professor in the Department of Epidemiology at the Boston University School of Public Health.
 In her research, she seeks to identify causes of dementia, particularly the role of exposures to environmental toxicants.
 She is the PI or co-investigator of several NIH-funded epidemiologic investigations air pollution exposure and dementia etiology.
 She is also the PI of the R13 grant supporting MELODEM and has the privilege of providing methodologic guidance on a wide range of studies of neurodegenerative outcomes.
 Dr. Weuve earned her MPH degree in epidemiology from the University of Minnesota and her doctoral degree from the Harvard TH Chan School of Public Health.

 Dr. Cécile Proust-Lima is a Director of Research in Biostatistics at the Bordeaux Population Health Research Center (Inserm, Univ.
 Bordeaux, France).
 Her research mainly focuses on the development of dynamic statistical models to describe, explain and predict chronic disease progression.
 She has specialized over the years in the joint analysis of correlated longitudinal markers and event time history with applications notably in neurodegenerative diseases.
 Her works, made available through